-Police investigate after Cranston officer shoots at suspect
+Police investigate after Cranston officer shoots suspect

-PROVIDENCE, R.I.
+CRANSTON, R.I.
 (AP) - A Cranston patrol officer shot at a suspect who was driving on Saturday, according to the Cranston police chief.

 Col. Michael Winquist said the incident occurred Saturday morning on Cranston Street, near the intersection of Niantic Avenue in Providence.
 No one was injured and the driver was arrested.